 I have recovered from COVID-19.
-Should I still get the vaccine once it’s available?
+Should I still get the vaccine once I am eligible?

 Yes, and congratulations on your recovery.
 The vaccine is both safe and recommended for anyone who has recovered from COVID-19.
 It is still not clear how, or how many, protective antibodies develop in those who had a previous COVID-19 infection, so you can and should still get the vaccine.